Click on a question to read the answer.

 - Incoming first year CCAP students are required to attend a Virginia Western Discover orientation session.

-- Students must complete a 4 hour Service Learning Project during the fall and spring semesters each year they participate in the program.
+- Students must complete a 4 hour Service Learning Project during the fall and spring semesters each year they participate in the program, as determined by the Educational Foundation.

 If I am accepted into CCAP and do not fulfill the requirements of the program as detailed in the agreement I signed with the Educational Foundation, what will happen?